binarykitchen/find-remove/README.md

 but not `/tmp/level1/level2/level3/b.tmp`

-why the heck do we have this maxLevel option? because of performance. if you care about deep subfolders, apply that option to get a speed boost.
+why the heck do we have this `maxLevel` option? because of performance. if you care about deep subfolders, apply that option to get a speed boost.

-### delete everything recursively (hey, who needs that when you can use nodejs' fs.unlink?)
+### 8. delete everything recursively (hey, who needs that when you can use nodejs' fs.unlink?)

 ```javascript
 var result = findRemoveSync(rootDirectory, {dir: "*", files: "*.*"})